 In Minnesota the minimum insurance you are required to carry includes:

 The following are also required by lenders for the duration of a car loan:

 Additional Insurance to Consider

 Pay for more insurance?
 Yes.
 You may want more than the minimum that's required, including:

 License Fees and Tax

 Call it a relief if you want: Here are two fees that are not negotiable!
-Sales tax in Minnesota is currently 6.5 percent (although some municipalities tack on an additional .5 percent).
+Motor vehicle sales tax in Minnesota is currently 6.5 percent (although some municipalities and counties may tack on an additional 0.5 to 1.0 percent).
 And the state has set licensing fees for the type and year of each vehicle.
-Call Minnesota Drivers License Information, (651) 296-6911, to check the license fees on a car you're considering buying.
+Call Minnesota Drivers License Information, 651-296-6911, to check the licensing fees on a car you’re considering buying.

 Fixed costs are the same whether you travel 30 or 3,000 miles a month, but flexible costs are tied directly to your use of the vehicle.
 These are costs for gasoline, oil changes, car washes, protective maintenance, periodic repairs and depreciation.

 The depreciation depends on the value of your car, which is influenced by its age and the number of miles you’ve put on it.
 You’ll have to guess a bit on this cost.
 Determining other flexible expenses is easier, especially if you’ve already owned a car.
 If you’ve never owned a car, information is available at the library or on the Internet.
 The publishers of “The Complete Car Cost Guide,” now publish directly to their website www.IntelliChoice.com, however earlier versions of "The Complete Car Cost Guide” are available at libraries and bookstores.